Commercial Automatic Door Types we Service

-Commercial automatic door types serviced across New York and New Jersey, including sliding, swinging, revolving, balanced, folding, and manual entrance systems.
-Door Automation Corporation supports high-traffic buildings with repair, emergency response, inspections, upgrades, and planned maintenance that keep entrances safe, reliable, and code-conscious.
+Commercial automatic door types serviced across New York and New Jersey include sliding, swinging, revolving, balanced, folding, and manual entrance systems.
+Door Automation Corp supports high-traffic commercial buildings with repair, emergency response, inspections, modernization, and planned maintenance that keeps entrances safe, reliable, and operating to code.

 Choose the Right Door System Support for Your Building

 Different entrances fail in different ways.
 Sliding doors often develop sensor, roller, and track problems.
-Swing doors can drift out of alignment or create activation-zone issues.
+Swing doors can drift out of alignment or develop activation-zone issues.
 Revolving and balanced doors bring their own hardware, safety, and performance demands.
-This hub helps facility teams understand which systems Door Automation services and where to go for the right repair or maintenance page.
+This page helps facility teams identify which systems Door Automation Corp services and navigate to the correct repair or maintenance page for their building's entrance type.

-- Facility managers comparing service needs by door system
+- Facility managers comparing service needs across different door systems on one property

-- Property teams managing mixed entrance types across one portfolio
+- Property teams managing mixed entrance types across a larger portfolio

-- Owners planning repairs, inspections, upgrades, or service contracts
+- Owners planning repairs, inspections, service contracts, or entrance upgrades

-- Architectural and operations teams evaluating specialized commercial entries
+- Architectural and operations teams evaluating specialized commercial entry systems

 Each entrance system has different service patterns, safety considerations, and upgrade paths.
-Use the cards below to jump directly into the child page that matches your building’s entry system.
+Select the system that matches your building's entry type to reach the right service page.

 Sliding Doors

 Automatic and manual sliding entrances for retail, healthcare, office, education, hospitality, and mixed-use buildings.
-Common work includes operator diagnostics, sensor issues, track problems, rollers, breakout hardware, and general entrance reliability.
+Common work includes operator diagnostics, sensor issues, track problems, roller wear, breakout hardware, and general entrance reliability across high-cycle public-facing entries.

 Swinging Doors

 Swing door systems require careful attention to operators, activation devices, safety sensors, hinges, arms, and opening behavior.
-They are common in healthcare, accessibility-focused entrances, education, and office environments.
+They are common in healthcare, accessibility-focused entrances, education, and office environments where controlled movement and low-energy operation matter.

 Balanced Doors

 Balanced doors are specialized large-format entrances designed to reduce opening force while handling heavy leaf sizes.
-They need knowledgeable service when pivots, closers, weather performance, alignment, or custom hardware become a problem.
+They need knowledgeable service when pivots, closers, weather performance, alignment, or custom hardware develop problems under daily commercial use.

 Revolving Doors

-Revolving doors protect energy performance, traffic flow, and lobby aesthetics, but they also require experienced handling for sensors, speed control, safety systems, canopies, wings, and code-sensitive operation in active public buildings.
+Revolving doors protect energy performance, traffic flow, and lobby aesthetics, but require experienced handling for sensors, speed control, safety systems, canopies, wings, and code-sensitive operation in active public buildings across New York and New Jersey.

 Folding Doors